At a Glance

 Tailor Your CV: Make sure your CV highlights your BSc or MSc qualification in Nutritional Sciences, Biomedical Sciences, or related fields.
 Emphasise any relevant experience in quantitative evidence synthesis and systematic reviews.

 Craft a Strong Supporting Statement: In your supporting statement, clearly address how you meet the essential criteria listed in the job description.
-Use specific examples from your academic or professional experience to demonstrate your skills and commitment to equality, diversity, and inclusion.
+Use specific examples from your experience to demonstrate your skills in literature reviews and your interest in iron nutrition.

 How to prepare for a job interview at Corehr